taareek/leukemia-web/README.md

 All of these images serve as test data and are completely unseen by the model.
 There are two subfolders: **ALL** and **HEM**, representing the classes.**HEM** contains healthy cells, while **ALL** contains leukemia cells.
 This system generates an output Grad-CAM image and predicts the class along with its corresponding probability for a given input test image.

 ## Demo
-We have provided a demo video that shows the functionality of our developed CAD system for Acute Lyphoblastic Leukemia classification.
+We have provided a demo video demonstrating the functionality of our developed CAD system for Acute Lymphoblastic Leukemia classification.
+The following link leads to the video: [Demo Video](https://drive.google.com/file/d/1Qsw8tPIYq_klvkr8oJRZjAJn4pKB3B9o/view?usp=drive_link)